geojupyter/workshop-csdms2025/_notes.md

 ### Table-setting

 Log in to Hub **during** the introduction / presentation; sometimes can be a bit slow.

+#### :check: Comms

-If it gets stuck, summon Matt/Tasha for support.
+If it gets stuck, summon Matt/Tasha for support with a red sticky.
-When it's loaded, put up a green sticky note.
+When asked, please use a green sticky note to indicate a step is complete.
-Raise hand to interrupt speaker for a question!
+Raise your hand to interrupt speaker for a question!

 ## :check: Remove step 4: Collaborate!